Lee McConnell: Relays

 In addition to winning medals in individual contests, she has been a fairly successful relay runner.
 McConnell was known for participating in the Great Britain 4 × 400 m relay team at major events.

 McConnell won bronze medals in the 4 × 400 m relay at the 2005 and 2007 World Championships.
 She ran the first leg in a team with Donna Fraser, Nicola Sanders and Christine Ohuruogu in 2005 and ran the third leg in team with Ohuruogu, Marilyn Okoro and Sanders in 2007, which a set a national record.

-In addition at the World Championships, she ran the first leg for the 4 × 400 m relay teams that finished fifth in 2001, sixth in 2003, and fourth in 2009, also running fourth leg for the team that finished fourth in 2011.
+In addition at the World Championships, she ran the first leg for the 4 × 400 m relay teams that finished fifth in 2001, sixth in 2003, and fourth in 2009, also running fourth leg for the team that finished fourth in 2011 (both 2009 and 2011 were later upgraded to bronze medals).

 McConnell alongside Fraser, Catherine Murphy, and Ohuruogu finished fourth in the 4 × 400 m relay at the 2004 Olympics, but could inherit bronze medals from this event as American athlete Crystal Cox was later found guilty of doping offences.
 Cox and not the US team had her medal revoked but that could still change.

 At the 2012 Olympics, she ran the second leg as Great Britain finished fifth in the 4 × 400 m relay.

-She has also accumulated relay medals from the 4 × 400 m event from the Universiade Games (in 2001), the European Championships (in 2002 and 2010) and the European Indoor Championships (in 2005, 2007 and 2011).
+She has also accumulated relay medals from the 4 × 400 m event from the Universiade Games (in 2001), the European Championships (in 2002 and 2010, the latter was upgraded to silver from bronze) and the European Indoor Championships (in 2005, 2007 and 2011).

 For Scotland, McConnell ran in the 4 × 400 m relay at the Commonwealth Games in 2002 and 2010 (where a national record was set).